akumina/AkuminaDev/docs/Modern-Faq.md

 ### Frequently Asked Questions

+## What type of Modern site collection should be used?

+Any Modern site can be used.
+For a single page application (SPA), the Sharepoint pages are not used so **Blank** is preferred but not required.

 ## Can I use the Akumina Widgets and SPFx/Modern Web Parts together?

 When using the Akumina page editing experience in the **Single Page Application** (SPA), SPFx/Modern web parts cannot be added to pages, only Akumina widgets.